Yesterday I was 14 and all of a sudden I’m turning 28, and honestly I don’t know where all these years went.

 Learn how to react and adapt is great.

-Thinking about all the options or anything that could go wrong is mostly useless.
+Thinking about all the options or anything that could go wrong is really useless.

 Taking actions and moving forward on the other side is way under rated.
 We all got ideas, but without execution, they are useless.